grafana/agent/docs/sources/flow/reference/cli/tools.md

 ---
 canonical: https://grafana.com/docs/agent/latest/flow/reference/cli/tools/
+description: Command line tools that read the WAL and provide statistical information.
-title: grafana-agent-flow tools
+title: tools command
+menuTitle: tools
-weight: 100
+weight: 400
 ---

-# `grafana-agent-flow tools` command
+# `tools` command

-The `grafana-agent-flow tools` command contains command line tooling grouped by Flow component.
+The `tools` command contains command line tooling grouped by Flow component.

-{{% admonition type="note" %}}
+{{% admonition type="caution" %}}
 Utilities in this command have no backward compatibility guarantees and may change or be removed between releases.
 {{% /admonition %}}